raisaat/Movie-Ticket-Reservation-System/README.md

 # Movie-Ticket-Reservation-System

-A program that allows users to reserve seats in an auditorium and manipulate their orders and account information.
+A program that allows users to reserve seats in an auditorium and manipulate their orders.
 The program has multiple interfaces – for the user and the administrator and has multiple classes to build a hashmap for storing the users’ account information.

 ### Program Details